Happy farmer tipping hat

 Purchasing More Country

-While purchasing country 1-3 hours down the road may seem feasible, there are pros and cons to consider before making your decision.
+While purchasing country one to three hours down the road may seem feasible, there are pros and cons to consider before making your decision.
+Things like:

-• Driving time could add up, but it can also be good thinking time, (and there are plenty of great podcasts!)
+• Driving time which could add up, but it can also be good thinking time (and there are plenty of great podcasts!)

-• You will need to consider if you’ll need more gear for the new property, things such as motor bikes, tractors, etc.
+• You’ll need to consider if you’ll need more gear for the new property, such as motor bikes, tractors, etc.

-• Is the property big enough to employ another labour unit so you don’t have to go there as often?
+• You’ll also need to ask yourself questions about if the property is big enough to employ another labour unit so you don’t have to go there as often.
 Questions like these can save you a considerable headache down the track.

 Increasing Productivity